Getting to grips with travels rules from the UK

 The amber list is the default category for all countries unless they're actively put into the green or red category.
 As you may imagine, this contains the vast majority of locations.

-The rules are much the same as a green listed destination, except the following are also required:
+The rules are much the same as a green listed destination.

 With free PCR tests reserved for those with symptoms of Covid-19, if you’re travelling back to the UK, one expense you’ll have to budget for is a PCR test.